alchemyplatform/aa-sdk/site/packages/aa-alchemy/light-account-client/index.md

 - `jwt: string | undefined | never` -- an Alchemy JWT (JSON web token).
 This is required if there is no `apiKey`.

-- `useSimulation: boolean` -- [optional] -- whether or not to simulate user operations before sending them to ensure they don't revert
+- `useSimulation: boolean` -- [optional] -- whether or not to simulate User Operations before sending them to ensure they don't revert

 - `gasManagerConfig: AlchemyGasManagerConfig` -- [optional] if you want to use Alchemy's gas manager to sponsor gas.